Creating new Marine Protected Areas

-Establishing and Managing MPAs under the Oceans Act
+Establishing and managing Marines Protected Areas (MPAs) under the Oceans Act

 Step 1: Selection of Area of Interest (AOI) through one of the 13 bioregional MPA Network Process

 - Establishment of the proposed MPA Advisory Committee to provide a venue for interested and affected parties to provide input into the creation of the MPA.